 Stovetop espresso maker vs. espresso machine

-You’d be surprised how good an espresso from a coffee percolator tastes.
+You’d be surprised how good espresso from a coffee percolator tastes.
 A stovetop espresso maker produces a richer and tastier coffee than your regular coffee machine.
-But it’s lighter and not has heavy as that from an electric espresso maker.
-Also they stovetop espresso’s are small and sleek and don’t take up a lot of counter or cupboard space.
+But it’s lighter and not as heavy as that from an electric espresso maker.
+Stovetop espresso makers are small and sleek and don’t take up a lot of counters or cupboard space.

 It’s a budget-friendly alternative from bulky electric espresso machines.
 And all you need is an electric or gas stove-top.

 A coffee percolator has three main parts.
 First, there is a bottom chamber for water.
 Secondly, a funnel to hold the coffee grinds.
 Finally, there is a top chamber that holds the coffee once it’s brewed.
 How an Italian coffee maker works is easy.
 The boiling water from the bottom of the chamber makes steam.
 The steam reaches enough pressure to force the hot water up the funnel.
 The hot water goes through the coffee grinds and into the top chamber.
 The steam brewing water gives a bold and rich coffee flavour.
 This way an Italian stovetop coffee maker brews a thick and rich Moka coffee.

 Aluminum Stovetop espresso makers come in many shapes and sizes.
 They range from a single serve coffee maker to multiple cups to accommodate groups.
 The most common sizes are 3 cup, 6 cup and 9 cup.

 But remember these are 3/6/9 “espresso cup” sizes, not 3 large cups or mugs of coffee!

 What is the actual liquid capacity of each size of moka espresso coffee maker?
 View our GROSCHE Milano stovetop espresso maker page for this and more information about moka pots.

 —–Perfect for camping too! —–